swkeever/skies.dev/src/content/README.md

-# How to post an article
+# How to post an article ✍️

 Let's say you are creating the article that will be located at `https://skies.dev/blog/my-article`.

 1. Create a new folder in `/src/content/my-article`.
-From this point on, all the files discussed are located in this directory.
+From this point on, all the files discussed are located in this directory. 📁
-2. Copy/paste the following frontmatter and place it in the file `index.md`.
+2. Copy/paste the following frontmatter and place it at the top of a file named `index.md`.

    ```markdown
    ---